June 24, 2026 - 5 min

 The Agentic Sprint turns AI ambition into a working prototype in just 10 working days.

+Fixed scope.
+Fixed fee.
+No lock-in.
+No endless workshops, no vague experimentation, nor drawn-out discovery phases.
 Just one focused use case, tested against real business conditions.

-By Day 10, you leave with:
+By day 10, you leave with:

-- a working agent prototype on your data
+• A working agent prototype on your data

-- KPIs measured from day one
+• Metrics measured from day one

-- a costed path to production
+• A defined path to production

-- and a clear go / no-go decision
+• A clear go / no-go decision

 As we like to say: You leave with a decision, not a maybe.